 Unchallenged, Islamophobia will continue to increase.
-For this guide, we are directing our recommendations to the Muslim community in the United States.
-While all of society should and must be involved in eradicating all forms of bigotry from our nation, Muslims must be willing to take the lead when it comes to pushing back against Islamophobia.
+For this guide, we direct our recommendations to the Muslim community in the United States.

 Muslims should avoid responses that play into the agendas of those seeking to smear our faith.